 - That this person through negligence breached their duty of care.

 - That you sustained some form of illness or injury as a result of this (negligent) action that could have been avoided.

 One of the most common reasons for which people either look for accident claims advice or want to make a personal injury claim, is for accidents in the workplace.
 Accidents could happen in any workplace and could be caused in a variety of different ways.
 Each year in the UK over 71,000 people suffer some form of accident at work.
-You can see additional statistics related to accidents at work here.
+You can see a table highlighting the common causes in 2019/20 of such accidents here.

 Not all accidents which result in injuries while at work will lead to a compensation claims.
 The statistics that we have included do not differentiate against accidents that have been caused through negligence and accidents that are the fault of no one.